S3 method for class 'gam'

 t_df

-numeric; degrees of freedome for t distribution proposals.
+numeric; degrees of freedom for t distribution proposals.
 Only used with method = "mh".

 rw_scale